 Tesla is a car company that seeks to accelerate the world’s transition to renewable energy.
 Tesla cars run entirely on electricity, yielding hundreds of miles on a single charge without sacrificing performance or style.
-An internet-connected internal computer system runs each model of the car, which gives the car such futuristic features as its Autopilot function and GPS tracking via your smartphone.
+An internet-connected internal computer system runs each model of the car, which gives the car such futuristic features as its self-driving Autopilot function and GPS tracking via your smartphone.

 Car insurance not only protects you against the liability you incur when you injure someone or destroy his or her property with your car.
 It will also reimburse you for damage to or the theft of your own vehicle.
 Because the technology in a Tesla is so advanced, and the build so complex to repair, you’ll need more to purchase more coverage to make sure you’re not paying out of pocket in the event of a claim.